LacertosusRepo/LacertosusRepo.github.io/README.md

 2. Thanks to <a href="https://elijahandandrew.com/">Elijah and Andrew</a>, I could have some beautiful <a href="http://lacertosusrepo.github.io/depictions/com.lacertosusrepo.popuponstart/index.html">depictions</a>

 ### Note to Myself
-Having issues with *fakeroot* throwing erros when making a package?
+Having issues with *fakeroot* throwing errors when making a package?
 Use the following command:

 ```bash
 //Thanks to JohnCoates